WHY DO I WANT GORILLA GLASS ON MY DEVICES?

 The unique composition of Gorilla Glass allows for a deep layer of high compressive stress (created through an ion-exchange process).
 This compression acts as a sort of “armor,” making the glass exceptionally tough and damage resistant.

-Gorilla Glass is currently used by more than 40 major OEMs, designed into more than 1,800 product models, and featured on more than 4.5 billion devices.
+Gorilla Glass is currently used by more than 40 major OEMs, designed into more than 2,100 product models, and featured on over 5 billion devices.
 Check out this list for the most current, comprehensive collection of devices that Corning can confirm for Gorilla Glass.

 No, unfortunately, customer agreements prevent us from identifying all the devices that feature Gorilla Glass.
 This list shows all devices we can talk about.
 We’ll continue to update the list as customers allow us to share that information.